-Megan earned her J.D. from Columbia Law School, where she was a James Kent Scholar, an Andrew D. Fried Memorial Prize recipient, and the editor-in-chief of the Columbia Science & Technology Law Review.
-Megan served as a judicial law clerk to the Honorable M. Margaret McKeown on the United States Court of Appeals for the Ninth Circuit.
-Prior to law school, Megan worked in the advertising industry as a media planner, where she developed and executed marketing strategies to achieve the business objectives of her clients.
+Megan earned her J.D. from Columbia Law School, where she was a James Kent Scholar, an Andrew D. Fried Memorial Prize recipient, and the Editor-in-Chief of the Columbia Science & Technology Law Review.

 - Columbia Law School